Participatory WebVR Experiment, 2020

 On an average day, do you spend over 6 hours online, feeling bored, overwhelmed, anxious all at once?
-If so, you are by definition addicted to the Internet, which warrants mandatary treatments such as military training and self-isolation, according to Tao Ran, the Chinese psychologist who is a leading expert in Internet addiction in the world.
+If so, you are by definition addicted to the Internet, which warrants mandatary treatments such as restricting personal liberties and self-isolation for a better future, according to Tao Ran, a Chinese psychologist who is a leading practitioner in the so-called Internet addiction camp.

 Morita therapy is an ecological, purpose-centered, response-oriented therapy created through case-based research.
 I regard the integration of Morita therapy and Internet addiction treatment as the metaphor of social issues internalization.
 That’s because Morita therapy is about the self-reflection in cognitive behavioral therapy, while Internet addiction is a phenomenon with specific family and social problems.
 For example, the game industry is one of the essential national economic sources.

 - Co-produced by Mengtai Zhang and Po-Hao Chi